Nathalie Colin

-Nathalie Colin (born 17 April, 1966) is a French jewellery designer and the director of Swarovski.
+Nathalie Colin (born 17 April 1966) is a French jewellery designer and the director of Swarovski.

 Biography

-Colin was born on 17 April 1966, in France in the town of Cornimont (Vosges, 88).
+Colin was born on 17 April 1966, in the town of Cornimont, France (Vosges, 88).

-She graduated from Institute de Commerce de Nancy, later she worked for Perry Ellis in the merchandising department, with Marc Jacobs as the current director.
+She graduated from the Institute de Commerce de Nancy.
+She later worked for Perry Ellis in the merchandising department, with Marc Jacobs as the current director.

 In 1990 in Paris, she started to work as a marketing director for Promotion, a trend-forecasting agency.
 In 1998, Colin founded her own company, Cultural Sushi, a design agency.
-In 1999/2000, she relocated to Beijing, China to start an apparel brand with Olivier Lapidus for a Chinese company (Yimian Group).
+In 1999/2000, she relocated to Beijing, China to start an apparel brand with Olivier Lapidus for the Chinese company Yimian Group.

 Career

-In 2006, she joined Swarovski under the title of Director of Swarovski.
+She joined Swarovski in 2006 and was given the position of Director of Swarovski.

-From 2014 to June 2016, her director role extended to Executive Vice President Communication.
+Her director job was expanded to Executive Vice President Communication from June 2014 to June 2016.

 Since 2006, she has been a member of the Management Board for the Consumer Goods Business (CGB) division.